azure-experience/az-arm-advance-templates/README.md

 |Folder|[2-multiple-concurrent-copies](./2-multiple-concurrent-copies)|
 |File|_azuredeploy.json_|

 Sometimes there are scenarios, where you might need to **deploy multiple, identical copy of az resources**, which can be accomplished by usage of _copyIndex_ function.
-Below we are trying to **create 3 storage accounts of identical configuration** in the same region
+Below we are trying to **create 3 storage accounts of identical configuration** in the same region.

 **Extract from the json file:**
 ```